 -

-With the right details, black mulch can feel softly elegant rather than gloomy.
+With the right details, black mulch can feel softly elegant instead of gloomy.
 Balance the deep color with lighter elements and elevate the overall design.

 Plant Selection for Black Mulch and Red Brick

-Choosing the right plants is crucial for a seamless black mulch and red brick color scheme.
+Choosing complementary plants is key to making the black mulch and red brick color scheme work seamlessly.
 Include a mix of foliage colors and textures to create depth and contrast.
-Ideal plant options include:
+Some ideal plant options include:

 Flowers: Impatiens, petunias, salvias, marigolds, zinnias, cosmos, geraniums, pansies, daisies